Butterfly Garden Tips and Plants

 Citrus species (all), such as

-Citrus reticulata: Mandarin / Tangerine
+Citrus aurantium: Mandarin / Tangerine

 are caterpillar food plants for the Giant Swallowtail butterfly.
 The caterpillar resembles bird poop.